What is Connections Education?

 How does the career ladder for teachers work?

 The career ladder provides the opportunity for teachers to take on leadership roles and giving them upward mobility and increased pay.
 Learn more about the Career Ladder program on the Career Ladder Opportunities page.

 Connections Education offers competitive compensation with annual performance-based salary review, and a potential annual bonus incentive.
 We offer comprehensive benefit plans (with great employee rates) to full-time employees.
 Visit the Benefits page to view a full list of employee benefits available per school.

-Can I teach for Connections Academy, Nexus Academy, or Connections Learning if I don’t hold a teaching certificate?
+Can I teach for Connections Academy, or Connections Learning if I don’t hold a teaching certificate?

-Teaching positions with Connections Academy, Nexus Academy, and Connections Learning require a valid teaching certificate.
+Teaching positions with Connections Academy and Connections Learning require a valid teaching certificate.
 Candidates must hold a valid certificate for the state in which they are teaching and must be appropriate to the subject they are teaching.
 For example, a teacher who teaches high school Social Studies for Colorado Connections Academy must hold a valid Secondary Social Studies teaching certificate for Colorado.

 Are teachers able to work from home?

 The ability to work from home varies greatly across the schools.
 All job postings indicate whether the position is office-based or home-based.
 Please be sure to verify the work location requirements for the position on the specific job posting.
 Positions with Connections Academy may be home-based; however most of the Connections Academy schools initially hire teachers to work from the office.
-Positions with Nexus Academy are office-based and do not have the ability to work from home.
 Positions with Connections Learning are home-based.